Ferry: Gross tonnage

 The world's largest ferries are typically those operated in Europe, with different vessels holding the record depending on whether length, gross tonnage or car vehicle capacity is the metric.

 Oldest

-The sole contender as oldest ferry in continuous operation is the Mersey Ferry from Liverpool to Birkenhead, England.
+The oldest ferry in continuous operation is the Mersey Ferry from Liverpool to Birkenhead, England.
 In 1150, the Benedictine Priory at Birkenhead was established.
 The monks used to charge a small fare to row passengers across the estuary.
 In 1330, Edward III granted a charter to the Priory and its successors for ever: "the right of ferry there... for men, horses and goods, with leave to charge reasonable tolls".
 However, there may have been a short break following the Dissolution of the monasteries after 1536.

 On 11 October 1811, inventor John Stevens' ship the Juliana, began operation as the first steam-powered ferry (service was between New York City, and Hoboken, New Jersey).

 The Elwell Ferry, a cable ferry in North Carolina, travels a distance of 110 yd, shore to shore, with a travel time of five minutes.